coder/docs/guides/deployments/postgres.md

 For convenience and ease of installation, Coder's default Helm Chart settings will deploy a [PostgreSQL database](https://www.postgresql.org/) within the installation's Kubernetes namespace.
 This is useful for evaluation purposes;
-however, we **recommend using an out-of-cluster database for production**, to streamline maintenance operations, such as backups and upgrades.
-The database state is not backed up and will be lost when deleting the Kubernetes namespace or cluster.
+however, we **recommend using an out-of-cluster database for production** to streamline maintenance operations, such as backups and upgrades.
+The database state is *not* backed up and will be lost when deleting the Kubernetes namespace or cluster.

 > For optimal performance, it is important to ensure that the round-trip latency